kunalbharti/mapmyindia-rest-api-beta/mapmyindia-distance-matrix-api/readme.md

 	- `code`: if the request was successful, code is ok.
 	- `durations`: Duration in seconds for source to source (default 0), 1st, 2nd, 3rd secondary locations... from source.
 	- `distances`: Distance in meters for source to source (default 0), 1st, 2nd, 3rd secondary locations... from source.

-## Response Type
-JSON: response will served as JSON

 ## Response Codes {as HTTP response code}